fazildgr8/realsense_bot/README.md

 </br>
 <img src="https://user-images.githubusercontent.com/24454678/138003662-a99dd86d-7da0-41cf-b990-0128b07e2461.png" width="1000">

-## Setup Info (PC + Arduino Control)
+## Robot Setup
--The setup for PC with Arduino control uses serial communication to control the servos through the Arduino which is capable producing PWM signals.
+- The setup for PC with Arduino control uses serial communication to control the servos through the Arduino which is capable producing PWM signals.
--The setup and installation differs for the Jeston boards for using it standalone as GPIO pins present wouldnt be able to produce PWM signals for the servo motors instead we will be using a Servo Controller board which uses **I2C** protocol to control the Servos.
+- The setup and installation differs for the Jeston boards for using it standalone as GPIO pins present wouldnt be able to produce PWM signals for the servo motors instead we will be using a Servo Controller board which uses **I2C** protocol to control the Servos.

+### Setup Info (PC + Arduino Control)
-### ROS/Python Library Prerequisites
+#### ROS/Python Library Prerequisites
 ```
 sudo apt-get install ros-$ROS_DISTRO-realsense2-camera
 sudo apt-get install ros-$ROS_DISTRO-realsense2-description